microsoft/antares/README.md

 #### b.
 Effective Auto Tuning

-Auto tuning by Antares contributes to not only 1/3 time cost in tuning, but also equivalent or better performance for Intra-op/Inter-op execution against TVM Ansor.
+Auto tuning by Antares contributes to not only much less tuning time, but also equivalent or better performance for Intra-op/Inter-op execution (against TVM Ansor).

 ![](images/tuning-perf.svg)